mami-project/draft-kuehlewind-crypto-sep/draft-kuehlewind-crypto-sep.md

 - Local identities: The interface MUST allow the local identity to be set via a raw private key or interface to one to perform cryptographic operations such as signing and decryption.

+- State changes: The interface SHOULD provide a way for the transport to be notified of important state changes during the protocol execution and session lifetime, e.g., when the handshake begins, ends, or when a key update occurs.

 - Validation: The interface MUST provide a way for the application to participate in the endpoint authentication and validation, which can either be specified as parameters to define how the peer's authentication can be validated, or when the protocol provides the authentication information for the application to inspect directly.

-- Key lifetime and rotation: The interface MUST provide a way for the application to set the key lifetime bounds in terms of *time* or *bytes encrypted* and, additionally, provide a way to forcefully update cryptographic session keys at will.
-The protocol should default to reasonable lifetimes barring any application input.

-- Key export: The interface MUST either provide a way to export keying material with well-defined cryptographic properties, e.g., "forward-secure" or "perfectly forward secure", or should provide an interface to keying material for cryptographic operations.

-## Optional Interfaces

 - Caching domain and lifetime: The application SHOULD be able to specify the instances of the protocol that can share cached keys, as well as the lifetime of cached resources.